 i.
-Non-competition agreements
+Non-competition agreements 5 years

 ii.
-Customer relationships
+Customer relationships 5 - 8 years

 iii.
-Software

-5 years

-5 - 8 years

-2 - 5 years
+Software 2 - 5 years

 iv.
 Contract backlog as backlog revenue is realized in earnings

 The Company reviews the residual value, useful lives and amortization methods used on an annual basis.
 Amortization of intangible assets is included in general and administrative expenses in the statements of income and comprehensive income.